jasonray/jasons-node-practices/README.md

 # jasons-npm-practices

-This page has some of my standard practices while I am working on node projects
+This page has some of my standard best practices while I am working on node projects.

 # Keep dependencies up to date.